 Till now the President is yet to say anything about the killings.
 This was the man who promised to lead the war against terror from the front.

 Instead of prioritising this issue, Mr President is solely focused on a second term bid.

 But, this paper whose editor campaigned rigorously for President Buhari in 2015 believes that the country needs a reset.
-President Buhari’s promise to take the country to the “Next Level” in 2019, is typical of the APC, A PARTY PROMISING CHANGE, yet the change promised never materialising!
+President Buhari’s promise to take the country to the “Next Level” in 2019, is typical of the APC, a party ALWAYS PROMISING CHANGE, yet the change promised never materialising!

-Having failed to deliver his cardinal promise to secure lives and kill corruption, Nigerians can’t afford another chance with a party that’s Always Protecting Cows!
+Having failed to deliver his cardinal promise to secure lives and kill corruption, Nigerians can’t afford another chance with a party that’s can’t deliver on its promises!